Skip to Content

 FYI – the Pen-y-ghent Cafe used to offer a check-in and check-out system to officially record your time on the Yorkshire Three Peaks Challenge.
 But, the cafe has now been closed for a number of years.

-Read more: The Yorkshire Three Peaks Challenge (coming soon)
+Read more: Yorkshire Three Peaks Challenge – Everything You Need to Know

 Pen-y-ghent and Plover Hill